-Electricity in Ireland is 230 volts, 50 cycle alternating current (AC).
+Electricity in Ireland runs on 220-240 volts electricity about 50 cycle alternating current (AC).
 For comparison, in the United States it is 110 volts, 60 cycle AC current.

-If you plan on using your own 110-volt appliances, you will need a voltage converter, unless your appliance is designed to also work with 220 volts electricity (dual voltage).
-For example, most electronic equipment (laptop. camera, and phone chargers) is designed to work both at 110 and 220 volts.
-Plugging in an appliance that is not designed to run on 230/240 volts electricity without using
+If you plan on using your own 110-volt appliances, you will need a voltage converter, unless your appliance is designed to also work with 220-240 volts electricity (dual voltage).
+For example, most electronic equipment (laptop, camera, and phone chargers) is designed to work at 110 and 220-240 volts.
+Plugging in an appliance that is not designed to run on 220-240 volts electricity without using voltage converter will most likely kill it and may cause fire!